Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Collective Decay and Decoherence-Free Subspaces

 \section{Collective Decay and Decoherence-Free Subspaces}

+Consider again a general Lindblad Eq.~\eqref{LindbladEq}.
+All decoherence arising from the loss of information from the system to the reservoir is captured by the dissipator term $\mathcal{D}$.
+In general, this drives the system from quantum behavior toward classicality.
+In contexts such as quantum computation, where the system is intended to evolve via unitary gates, such an evolution is undesirable~\cite{nielsen2010quantum}.
+Extensive research has explored approaches to avoid or mitigate decoherence in the Markovian limit~\cite{landauer1995quantum, unruh1995maintaining, duan1997preserving, zanardi1998dissipation, lidar1998decoherence}, including the use of decoherence-free subspaces (DFS)~\cite{lidar1998decoherence, lidar2003decoherence}.
+These subspaces consist of states for which the dissipator vanishes, ensuring that the system remains within the subspace and evolves unitarily throughout its dynamics.

+Here we point out that a DFS can be exploited to engineer the QME.
+Indeed, assume a system governed by a Lindblad equation with two dissipators, $\mathcal{D}_{dfs}$ and $\mathcal{D}_{per}$, having different rates $\Gamma$ and $\mu$, respectively, where $\Gamma \gg \mu$.
+If $\mathcal{D}_{dfs}$ has a DFS, but the combined dissipator $\mathcal{D}_{dfs} + \mathcal{D}_{per}$ has a unique steady state, then the states inside the DFS decay slowly (at rate $\mu$), while the states outside it decay rapidly (at rate $\Gamma$).
+The QME will take place provided that there exists a state outside the DFS that is farther from equilibrium than a state inside it.
+In the following, we will discuss a concrete example of such a mechanism.

-Consider a system of non-interacting spin systems with Hamiltonian:
+Consider a system of $L$ non-interacting spins with the Hamiltonian:

 where $J_z$ is the energy gap between states $\ket{\uparrow_i}$ and $\ket{\downarrow_i}$.
-The system is assumed to undergo both collective and local (thermal) dissipation, in such a way that its dynamics is governed by the master equation:
+The system is assumed to interact with a thermal bath, which induces both collective and local dissipation, in such a way that its dynamics is governed by the master equation.

-where $L_c = \sum_i S^-_i = S^-_c$ is the collective decay Lindblad operator, and $\Gamma$ and $\mu$ represent the dissipation strengths associated with the collective and thermal decays, respectively.
-This model is closely related to superradiance~\cite{bloch2008many,Dicke1954,GrossHaroche1982,damanet2019atom}, where the collective interference of emission pathways leads to enhanced, cooperative decay.
+where $L_c = \sum_i \sigma^-_i = S^-_c$ is the Lindblad operator of collective decay, and $\Gamma$ and $\mu$ represent the dissipation strengths associated with collective and local decays, respectively.
+This model is closely related to superradiance~\cite{bloch2008many,Dicke1954,GrossHaroche1982,damanet2019atom,lidar2003decoherence}, where collective interference of emission pathways leads to enhanced cooperative decay.